Fixed Supply backs the ambitious digital assets of tomorrow.

 Our approach is flexible, long-term, multi-stage, and global.
 We often get involved at the earliest stages of formation and support our portfolio with additional capital over time.

-We are always open to partnering with exceptional accredited investors who have an interest in exploring the digital frontier — send us an email.
+We are open to partnering with exceptional accredited investors who have an interest in exploring the digital frontier — send us an email.

 We are venturing into the fourth chapter of the human story.